salvieknath18/book_management_web/README.md

 ### Code Implementation:

-While implementing the code React, Typescript, Redux, React-Bootstrap, victory-chart are mainly used
+While implementing the code, React, Typescript, Redux, React-Bootstrap and victory-chart are mainly used

 - Implementation consist of creating feature components and reuse the components wherever required.
 - Stored the data in redux which required across the components